-Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Utilize a variety of methods to increase the inventory of properties for future development of affordable and permanent supportive housing, including land dedication and acquisition of properties for conversion or construction of affordable units in opportunity-rich locations near transit, services, and key amenities.
-Ongoing : release RFPs for construction of affordable housing on City-owned land by 2026.
-Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) , CDBG, and HOME Support development of affordable housing on at least three City- owned sites including Pacific Avenue , North M Street , and 2047 First Street .
-B) Continue to provide financial resources to nonprofit organizations like Housing Consortium of the East Bay (HCEB) and Bay Area Community Services to increase the existing affordable housing stock through market rate conversions and adaptive reuse, prioritizing units that both prevent displacement in low resource areas and facilitate access to moderate and high resource areas Ongoing; coordination with nonprofit development partners to identify potential properties and facilitate development Target one property within two years of Housing Element adoption Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) , Homekey, HOME Support the acquisition and conversion of at least one market rate property to affordable housing within 2 years of Housing Element adoption n/a C) Evaluate and support alternative financing models to assist the acquisition or development of affordable middle- Ongoing Development Department - Housing & Human Services Division Bond Financing As opportunities arise
+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: affordable and permanent supportive housing, including land dedication and acquisition of properties for conversion or construction of affordable units in opportunity-rich locations near transit, services, and key amenities.
+Housing & Human Services Division during the planning period Deleted: Support development of affordable housing on at least three City-owned sites including Pacific Avenue, North M Street, and 2047 First Street.
+B) Continue to provide financial resources to nonprofit organizations like Housing Consortium of the East Bay (HCEB) and Bay Area Community Services to increase the existing affordable housing stock through market rate conversions and adaptive reuse, prioritizing units that both prevent displacement in low resource areas and facilitate access to moderate and high resource areas Ongoing; coordination with nonprofit development partners to identify potential properties and facilitate development Target one property within two years of Housing Element adoption Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) , Homekey, HOME Support the acquisition and conversion of at least one market rate property to affordable housing within 2 years of Housing Element adoption Deleted: n/a Deleted: n/a Deleted: encourage Deleted: in C) Evaluate and support alternative financing models to assist the acquisition or development of affordable middle- income housing, potentially in partnership with regional agencies.
+Ongoing Development Department - Housing & Human Services Division Bond Financina As opportunities arise D) Develop affordable housing on Citv- owned sites in opportunity-rich locations in compliance with the Surplus Land Act Development support for housing on City- owned sites shall include site preparation (e.g. environmental testing and community outreach), project funding via affordable housing loans, and land dedication.
+Projects on City-owned sites will provide housing affordable to persons and families of low- or moderate-income, at least 80% of the area of each property will be used for development of housing and at least 40% of the housing units developed on each property will be affordable to households whose income Declare three City owned sites exempt surplus land under Government Code Section 54221(f)(1)(A) by Spring 2023 and enter into agreements with nonprofil developers for all three sites by 2025, Prepare North M Street and 2047 First Street for development and Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary), CDBG, and HOME, Local Housing Trust Funds Support development of affordable housing on at least three City- owned sites, including Pacific Avenue, North M Street, and 2047 First Street.